haligonda/haligonda.github.io/_posts/2022-11-19-Cerebellum-Beyond-Motor-Control.md

 (Shameless plug: Sparse Distributed Memory is a theory for cerebellar function that is also a close approximation to the state of the art Transformer deep learning architecture: [Attention Approximates Sparse Distributed Memory](https://www.trentonbricken.com/Attention-Approximates-Sparse-Distributed-Memory/).)

+---

+*Thanks to the [Jamie Simon](https://james-simon.github.io/) for spotting a typo.
+All remaining errors are mine and mine alone.*

 ### Footnotes
 * footnotes will be placed here.
 This line is necessary {:footnotes}